Thirty Minutes over Tokyo: Themes and cultural references

 In his book Gilligan Unbound, American literary critic Paul Cantor described how "Thirty Minutes over Tokyo" references and mocks several aspects of Japanese and American culture, as well as differences between the two.
 The Hello Kitty factory from Sanrio is featured.
 At a sumo wrestling match, Bart and Homer encounter the then current Japanese emperor, Akihito.
 After Homer throws him into a trunk of sumo thongs, Bart and Homer are put in jail, where they have to re-enact a kabuki play about the forty-seven Ronin, do origami, flower arranging and meditation.
 After Marge bails them out, Bart and Homer can speak fluent Japanese, and have fully absorbed, as Cantor writes, the "exclusionary" character of the Japanese culture, as Homer asks Bart (in Japanese, with English subtitles): "Should we tell them [Marge and Lisa] the secret to inner peace?", to which Bart replies (still in Japanese), "No, they are foreign devils."
 The episode also references the Japanese's adaption to American culture, and is, according to Cantor, "filled" with signs of how eagerly Japanese have taken to American culture.
 In one scene, the Simpsons eat at a restaurant called Americatown, filled with US memorabilia and having only American items on the menu.
 Another scene shows director Woody Allen filming a commercial for Japanese television.

 In order to get back to the United States, the Simpsons have to enter a humiliating game show called The Happy Smile Super Challenge Family Wish Show.
 According to Cantor, this is where the family finds a difference between Japanese and American culture, as Wink, the game-show host, explains to them: "Our game shows are a little different from yours.
 Your shows reward knowledge.
 We punish ignorance."
-Japanese game shows have indeed been greatly focused on using the format of physical challenges, with injuries even being reported to contestants.
-These game shows have also been known for using comedy as a way to distract people from paying too much attention to the cruelty of the physical challenges.
-As with many other episodes in the series, "Thirty Minutes over Tokyo" suggests that, in the end, the Simpsons are more attached to the local than to the global, and, as Cantor writes: "indeed the global is ultimately important in the series only insofar as it can be made local, that is, part of Springfield.
-For all its cosmopolitanism, the show keeps returning to the American theme of 'there's no place like home.